Planning your trip to Tuscany, Italy? How to spend 3 days in Tuscany? Is 3 days enough for Tuscany?

 Bagno Vignoni is a small village in the Val d’Orcia region of Tuscany, Italy.
 It’s known for its hot springs, which have existed since the Roman Empire.

 The main pool inside the village is filled with water from the hot springs.
 You can’t take a dip here, but if you go early enough, you can visit Parco dei Mulini.
 You’ll have to trek behind the main square and past the cliff to reach it.
 You can find more info here.

 The village is also known for its spas and wellness retreats that you can plan and book in advance.

 One of the top Tuscan restaurants in Bagno Vignoni is Osteria del Leone, in the heart of this village.
 We recommend making reservations in advance, and you can do so using The Fork app.

 We booked this restaurant on the same day and were pleasantly surprised; it exceeded our expectations.

 The restaurant is set in one of the historic stone structures.
 The inside is rustic and quaint.
 The exposed wood in the ceilings gives the restaurant a warm atmosphere and an authentic feel.
-Tables are also separated throughout the few different rooms in the restaurant, which allows for an intimate dinner.
+Tables are also separated throughout the restaurant’s few different rooms, allowing for an intimate dinner.